Gauravpant14/Order-Book/README.md

 ## Features

 - **Real-time Data:** The application establishes a WebSocket connection to the Bitfinex API to fetch and display live order book data.
-- **Order Book Visualization:** Displays bid and ask data in two separate line charts for easy visualization.
+- **Order Book Visualization:** Displays bid and ask data in two separate line charts for easy visualization. - WIP
-- **Responsive UI:** The layout adjusts to various screen sizes, making it accessible on both desktop and mobile devices.
+- **Responsive UI:** The layout adjusts to various screen sizes, making it accessible on both desktop and mobile devices. - WIP

 ## Demo